glailton/mango-restaurant/README.md

 # mango-restaurant

-Development of a Ecommerce web site to learn Microservices architecture with .NET Core MVC(.NET 6) and Identity Server Integration with Azure Service Bus/ RabbitMQ and Entity Framework
+Development of an Ecommerce web site to learn Microservices architecture with .NET Core MVC(.NET 6) and Identity Server Integration with Azure Service Bus/ RabbitMQ and Entity Framework